earthobservations/wetterdienst/docs/pages/behind_the_scenes.rst

 .. note:: This is some text extracted from ``api.rst``.
 It might fit better elsewhere.

-- The ``DWDObservationRequest`` class can combine multiple periods/date ranges for any number of stations and parameters of one time resolution.
+- The ``DWDObservationData`` class can combine multiple periods/date ranges for any number of stations and parameters of one time resolution.
 - It wraps ``collect_climate_observations_data``, which in turn combines ``create_file_list_for_climate_observations``, ``download_climate_observations_data_parallel``